idescat/visual/readme.md

 # Test

-Download the [full source and tests](https://github.com/idescat/visual/archive/master.zip) and then start your browser and try the examples in the [test folder](https://github.com/idescat/visual/tree/master/test) or play with the [Visual Viewer](https://github.com/idescat/visual/tree/master/viewer/index.html).
+Download the [full source and tests](https://github.com/idescat/visual/archive/master.zip) and then start your browser and try the examples in the [test folder](https://github.com/idescat/visual/tree/master/test).
+Or play with the [Visual Viewer](https://github.com/idescat/visual/tree/master/viewer/index.html) included in the package.
+Or build your own charts and store them online with the [Visual Maker](http://idescat.github.io/visual/).

 # Configuration